ossi0/Data-C70_ML-NMR/dft-2_calculations/README.md

 2. Call the job script to start the calculation
 3. Extract and analyse the results

+- Note that the job script `tm_puhti.job` must always be configured according to the specific HPC cluster or environment in which it is intended to be used
 ---

 - **Computational Resource**: [CSC](https://csc.fi/) Supercomputers [PUHTI](https://www.puhti.csc.fi/public/) and [MAHTI](https://www.mahti.csc.fi/public/)